Free mock exam

 1. 01What is the legal definition of a confined space under UK regulations?

-• D.Any work area smaller than 2 metres in height where a person cannot stand fully upright
+• DAny work area under two metres in height in which a person is unable to stand fully upright while carrying out the task

 Why: Under the Confined Spaces Regulations 1997, a confined space is defined as any place which is substantially (though not always entirely) enclosed, and where serious injury can occur from hazardous substances or conditions within the space, or nearby.
 It is the risk, not just the size, that defines a confined space.